Massacre in Rome: Historical accuracy

 The SS victims of the partisan attack are referred to throughout the film as "German soldiers", when in fact the company which was attacked was the 11th Company of the Third Battalion of the SS Police Regiment Bozen, which was composed of ethnic Austrians from German-speaking South Tyrol annexed by Italy after the First World War.
 Historically, the unit also did not wear SS uniforms, but rather regular German police uniforms of the Ordnungspolizei.

 Kurt Mälzer (Leo McKern) is shown throughout the film giving direct orders to SS units and personally supervising the buildup to the massacre organized by Kappler.
 In reality, while several regular Wehrmacht officers did issue orders to the SS during this period, as well as Kappler and Mälzer personally discussing the operation, Kappler and his men were under the SS and Police Leader chain of command, and it was through these channels that most of the official orders concerning the massacre were issued.
 Another man working with the SS was Capt.
 Erich Priebke (Brook Williams), who is depicted in the film.
 He had full knowledge of the massacre, but would hide for many years evading justice.
 Then, on nationwide TV in the 1990s, ABC News reporter Sam Donaldson found and confronted him about the massacre, leading him to say he "followed orders".
 Argentinian authorities quickly arrested and extradited him to Italy; he was tried and convicted of mass murder.

 Colonel Eugen Dollmann (John Steiner) was never Kappler's direct superior, as is implied several times in the film.
 In reality, Kappler answered to the office of SS-Obergruppenführer Karl Wolff, who also maintained his headquarters in Rome.
 Wolff is never seen or mentioned in the film.
 In reality, he stood trial and was found guilty of killing Italian Jews as part of the operations in Italy: when he became sick, his sentence was reduced and he was released in 1971.

+Libel lawsuit

+Katz, the author of the book Death in Rome on which the film was based was involved in a criminal-libel suit in Italy over the contents of his book.
+The suit was launched by Countess Elisa betta Pacelli Rossignani, the sister of Pope Pius XII.
+Author Katz, producer Carlo Ponti and director Cosmatos were charged with "defaming the memory of the Pope" Pius XII regarding the Pope's alleged knowledge and not objecting to the Ardeatine massacre.
+All were found guilty with Katz sentenced to 14 months and Ponti and Cosmatos sentence to six months but the charges were rendered moot by a general amnesty.